Big Mama dune during sunrise

 While we didn’t personally get to experience this one, we’ve heard rave reviews from fellow travelers about seeing the hippos at Caprivi, especially while staying at the Chobe Water Villas.

-Imagine waking up to the sound of hippos grunting in the distance, the perfect soundtrack to your stay at this peaceful riverside retreat.
-From your villa, you can enjoy front-row seats to one of Africa’s most fascinating wildlife shows, as the hippos emerge from the water to graze on the lush vegetation.
+Imagine waking up at a peaceful riverside retreat to the sound of hippos grunting in the distance.
+From your villa, you can enjoy front-row seats to one of Africa’s most fascinating animals, as the hippos emerge from the water to graze on the lush vegetation.
+Other than in Caprivi, hippos are found nowhere else in Namibia due to the super dry climate.

 Hippos in the water

-Whether you’re sipping a drink on your deck or enjoying a boat safari, the experience of being so close to these incredible creatures is truly unforgettable.
-In Namibia, this region is the sole spot where you’ll encounter hippos and other water-loving wildlife.
+In Caprivi, whether you’re sipping a drink on your deck or enjoying a boat safari, the experience of being so close to these incredible creatures is truly unforgettable.

 16) Abandoned mining town of Kolmanskop

-Once a bustling diamond mining town in the heart of the Namib Desert, it’s now a ghost town being slowly devoured by sand dunes.
+Once a bustling diamond mining town in the heart of the Namib Desert, it’s now a ghost town being slowly taken over by sand dunes.
 Though we didn’t get to visit ourselves, it’s been highly recommended by travelers who described it as both eerie and captivating.

-Guided tours provide a deeper understanding of its history, sharing tales of the town’s diamond boom, lavish lifestyles, and ultimate decline.
+Guided tours are available at Kolmanskop and provide a deeper understanding of its history, sharing tales of the town’s diamond boom, lavish lifestyles, and ultimate decline.
 It’s a surreal reminder of how quickly nature can reclaim what was once hers.

 17) Quiver Tree Forest